tropicbliss/stringvalidator/README.md

 # string_validator

-A fast and correct Python string validator library
+A fast and correct Python string validator library.
+Also includes a [cuid](https://github.com/paralleldrive/cuid) generator for posterity.

 Validates: